CalebCourier/engineering-blog/_posts/2015-07-30-avoiding-mocks.md

 </style>

 For unit testing in Java, mocking frameworks replace classes necessary for the code under test, but not under test themselves.
 These mock frameworks don't transfer easily to Scala.
 That's OK: the functional side of Scala can make mocking unnecessary.
-As someone told me the other day at PolyConf (link): mocks are the sound of your code crying out, "please structure me differently!"
+As someone told me the other day at
+[PolyConf](http://polyconf.com): mocks are the sound of your code crying out, "please structure me differently!"

 Don't use mocks?
 Structure code differently?
 Easier said than done.
 What follows is a practical example of removing the need for a mock object, and at the same time separating concerns of interface and business logic.